Husk

 Configuration

-The configuration file of Hust uses the toml format.
+The configuration file of Husk uses the toml format.

-Husk is a milter, which means it's a background process (daemon) which listens on a TCP port for incomming requests.
+Husk is a milter (mail filter), which means it's a background process (daemon) which listens on a TCP port for incoming requests.
 This port is configured under the name connection.

 connection = "localhost:3000"